Thailand

 Region Weather Summary

-Scattered to fairly widespread rain especially on 10 Sep.
-Heavy rainfall occurred in some areas throughout the week with heavy to very heavy rainfall in some areas on 10 and 14 Sep.
-Flooding continued in Chiang Mai, Mae Hong Son, Phitsanulok, Phetchabun and Pichit provinces, and was additionally reported in Lampang province from 11-14 Sep.
-Lanslide occurred in Chiang Mai province on 10 Sep.
+Fairly widespread rain in the first half of the week then decreasing in rainfall and isolated to scattered rain.
+Heavy rainfall occurred in some areas throughout the week with very heavy rainfall in some areas on 29 Sep. and 3 Oct.
+Flooding continued in Phitsanulok, Phetchabun and Pichit provinces, and was additionally reported in Kamphaeng Phet province from 29-30 Sep., Mae Hong Son province from 29 Sep.–1 Oct., Uttaradit province from 30 Sep. – 5 Oct., Phare province on 1 Oct. and Chiang Mai province from 2-3 Oct.

 Max Rain | Max.
 Temp. | Min.
 Temp. |